-Unofficial copy of all post-secondary educational transcripts can be uploaded in your self-service portal to be used for the review process only.
-An official copy of all post-secondary educational transcripts will be required for admittance and can be either mailed or sent electronically to SON-DOCUMENTS@dm.duke.edu or in a sealed envelope to:
+An unofficial copy of all post-secondary educational transcripts can be uploaded to your self-service portal only for the review process.
+An official copy of all post-secondary educational transcripts will be required for enrollment and can be either mailed or sent electronically to SON-DOCUMENTS@dm.duke.edu or in a sealed envelope to:

 Duke School of Nursing

 Durham, NC 27710

 When your application is complete, it will be submitted and held for review by the program’s admission committee.
 If any information is missing, your application will not be considered.

 Return to the DNP Admissions page for more information for Students with International Credits, Matriculation Plans, and more.